-HBs alone would not disqualify the donor, because it usually is an indication of vaccination against Hepatitis B. However, in this situation, if the anti-HBc were also positive or reactive, the donor is ineligible.

-- 13. Even though screening for HTLV-I/II is not required by EBAA or FDA, if these are reported reactive to the eye bank, they should be acted upon by the medical director. - 14.
+- 12. If you have a potential donor who is negative or nonreactive for HBsAg and anti-HBc, but positive or reactive for anti-HBs.
+The presence of anti-HBs alone would not disqualify the donor, because it usually is an indication of vaccination against Hepatitis B. However, in this situation, if the anti-HBc were also positive or reactive, the donor is ineligible. - 13.
+Even though screening for HTLV-I/II is not required by EBAA or FDA, if these are reported reactive to the eye bank, they should be acted upon by the medical director. - 14.
 In some instances, procurement partners test for West Nile Virus.
 In the event that a shared donor is tested for the West Nile Virus and is reactive, the eye bank must defer the potential donor. - 15.
 Screening for Syphilis: - A. Eye banks must use appropriate FDAlicensed and approved screening kits to test for syphilis, go to FDA website listed on the reference section to verify approved test kits.
 Diagnostic screening testing kits for syphilis are no longer acceptable. - B. A non-treponemal FDA approved test kit such as ASiManager-AT can be used for screening.
 If the result is reactive then it must be confirmed with a specific FDA approved treponemal test to confirm result.
 If confirmatory testing for syphilis results are reactive then donor must be deferred.
 The specific treponemal test results will supersede the non-treponemal results. - 16.
 If any of the above required tests are reactive, except for anti-HBs or non-treponemal test as previously described, donor must be deemed ineligible and therefore tissue cannot be used for transplant. - 17.
 Place the reactive donor's tissue immediately in a separate designated section.
 The tissue must be physically separated from donor tissues that are found non-reactive.
 The Eye Bank must have a SOP on how to handle and manage the tissue in quarantine and released for transplantation. - 18.
 Serology test results must be reviewed and documented prior to the release of tissue for transplantation.
-If systemic infectious disease such as HIV, hepatitis, syphilis, West Nile Virus (WNV), or Creutzfeldt Jakob Disease (CJD) develops in a recipient, whether or not it is suspected to be due to donor tissue, this must be reported to the EBAA and FDA within 10 days. - 19.
-The eye bank must retain a copy of the
+If systemic infectious disease such as HIV, hepatitis, syphilis, West Nile Virus (WNV), or Creutzfeldt Jakob Disease (CJD) develops in a recipient, whether or not it is suspected to be due

-Products (HCT/Ps) VI.
-Donor testing: specific requirements Hepatitis B surface antibody (anti-HBs) test
+- Refer to FDA guidance Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) VI.
+Donor testing: specific requirements Hepatitis B surface antibody (anti-HBs) test - 13a.

-- 13a.
 See EBAA Medical Records D1.230 - 13b.
 European Centre for Disease Prevention and Control.
 Geographical distribution of areas with a high prevalence of HTLV-1 infection.
-Stockholm: ECDC; 2015. - EBAA Medical Standards Appendix 2: FDA contraindications to Transplant, (II) Clinical Evidence (e) - See FDA Guidance Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) VI.
+Stockholm: ECDC; 2015. - 14.
+EBAA Medical Standards Appendix 2: FDA contraindications to Transplant, (II) Clinical Evidence (e) - See FDA Guidance Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) VI.
 Donor Testing: Specific Requirements (1271.85) (A).

 - 16. See CFR1271.80 (d)(1) - 17a.
 Refer to EBAA Medical Standards C3.200 Equipment, Maintenance and Cleaning, - 17b.
-Refer EBAA Medical Standards I1.000 Storage - 18a.
+Refer EBAA Medical Standards 11.000 Storage - 18a.
 Refer to EBAA Medical Standards D1.200 - 18b.
 See FDA Guidance Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps) III.
-The Donor-Eligibility Determination (1271.50) (I) - 19.
-Good Eye Bank practices
+The Donor-Eligibility Determination (1271.50) (I)